 Where: 2/F, Rosewood Hong Kong, Victoria Dockside, 18 Salisbury Road, TST

 How much: HK$1,080 for 2

 Sheraton Hong Kong Hotel & Towers (The Scent of Greece Afternoon Tea by Sky Lounge x APIVITA)

 The Sheraton’s lounge-with-a-view is offering a Greek-inspired afternoon tea in partnership with holistic Greek beauty brand APIVITA, in tribute to the company’s signature Bee Radiant skincare collection, a blend of patented propolis extract and white peony.
-The sweets and savouries on the teatime menu incorporate Greek ingredients like feta cheese, honey, olive oil and yoghurt in the form of bites like spinach and feta quiche, pitta bread with octopus, Brie with walnut and honey and Bee My Honey cake – a pecan sponge sphere topped with honey cream, citrus coulis and a bee-patterned chocolate disc.
+The sweets and savouries on the teatime menu incorporate Greek ingredients like feta cheese, honey, olive oil and yoghurt in the form of bites including spinach and feta quiche, pitta bread with octopus, Brie with walnut and honey and Bee My Honey cake – a pecan sponge sphere topped with honey cream, citrus coulis and a bee-patterned chocolate disc.

 Where: 18/F, Sheraton Hong Kong Hotel & Towers, 20 Nathan Road, TST